Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 ## Logo

 I had 3 main logos to choose from.
-All were based off of the origional studio ghibli logo but were more basic and simple, coresponding to the rest of the site.
+All were based on the original studio ghibli logo but were more basic and simple, corresponding to the rest of the site.
 I ended up going with the first option as it went pretty well with the house colors of the site and stood out well against a white background on the navigation bar.

   <img src="readme-docs/logo.png">